NYC braces for fewer cops, more trash as vax deadline looms

 De Blasio said Thursday that the city has contingencies to maintain adequate staffing and public safety, including mandatory overtime and extra shifts — tools that he said were typically used “in times of challenging crisis.”

-The mayor called the sanitation slowdowns “unacceptable” and said the department will move to 12-hour and Sunday shifts to ensure trash doesn’t pile up.
+The mayor called the sanitation slowdowns “unacceptable” and said the department will move to 12-hour and begin working Sunday shifts to ensure trash doesn’t pile up.

 “My job is to keep people safe — my employees, and 8.8 million people,” de Blasio said at a virtual news briefing.
 “And until we defeat COVID, people are not safe.
 If we don’t stop COVID, New Yorkers will die.”